Calls for proposals

 IMAGINE: Initial Management and Prevention of Acute Organ Failures in Critically Ill Patients

-INTERTRYP: Host-Vector-Parasite Interactions in the Environment in Neglected Tropical Diseases Caused by Trypanosomatids
+INTERTRYP: Host-Vector-Parasite-Environment Interactions in Neglected Tropical Diseases Caused by Trypanosomatids

 IRCM: Montpellier Cancer Research Institute